 CEPH is the nationally-recognized accrediting body for both schools of public health and for public health programs.
 Its work ensures that accredited institutions meet the standards of education in public health disciplines, making sure that our curriculum is excellent and that our graduates have the competencies and experiences to become successful public health professionals.

 U-M SPH has been continuously accredited since 1946, and is among the first cohort of 10 schools to earn accreditation at that time.

-"The School's reaccreditation is excellent news and truly represents a team effort," says Nancy Janz, Associate Dean for Academic Affairs.
+"The School's reaccreditation is excellent news and truly represents a team effort," said Nancy Janz, Associate Dean for Academic Affairs [UPDATE: Janz's term as associate dean ended 2013; she was succeeded by Jane Banaszak-Holl].
 "The CEPH steering committee led the way, chaired by Richard Hirth, associate chair of HMP.
 The committee worked for more than 18 months preparing the required self-study report, organizing the CEPH site visit, and preparing a response document to address any concerns raised by the site visit team.

 "Many faculty, staff, and students were involved in various stages of this process and helped us achieve our goal of continued full accreditation."

 Why does accreditation matter?
 This resource from the Association of Schools of Public Health enumerates the benefits of attending an accredited school: The Value of Attending a CEPH-Accredited School of Public Health.